Lowkh/TDD_Practice_Walkthrough/README.md

 - Installs Python
 - Installs `pytest`
 - Runs `pytest`
-- Sends a Discord notification if the test job fails[^9][^5][^6]
+- Sends a Discord notification if the test job fails

-This means the same tests you run locally are also verified automatically in GitHub, and failures are pushed to Discord for visibility.[^9]
+This means the same tests you run locally are also verified automatically in GitHub, and failures are pushed to Discord for visibility.

 ## Step 15: Add the Discord webhook secret